 Regular Earrings, Large Gauge Earrings & Cartilage Earrings

-The type of ear piercing jewelry you purchase to wear once your new ear piercings are healed depends on what type of piercing you have and whether or not you plan on stretching your ear piercing(s).
+The type of jewelry you purchase for your newly healed ear piercings depends on what type of piercing you have and whether or not you plan on stretching your ear piercing(s).

 Earrings for Standard Earlobe Piercings

-Stud Earrings – These earrings have a short post and a butterfly back that holds the earring in place.
-Below are a few our most stunning stud earring styles.
+Stud Earrings: These earrings have a short post and a butterfly back that holds the earring in place.
+Below are a few of our most popular stud earrings styles.
 You can view all of our stud earrings here.

 Large Gauge Earrings